 Shura Council Participates In 150Th Assembly Of IPU

-Speaker of the Shura Council HE Hassan bin Abdullah Al Ghanim, chaired the Shura Council's delegation at the opening of these meetings.
+HE Speaker of the Shura Council, Hassan bin Abdullah Al Ghanim, chaired the Shura Council's delegation at the opening of these meetings.

 The session's agenda comprises numerous topics related to the current global issues, foremost of which are the developments in the occupied Palestinian territories, issues of international peace and security, the environmental governance mechanisms to combat climate change-induced consequences, and the reinvigoration of legislative frameworks to achieve social and economic justice.